-Downtown Kalamazoo Restaurant Week encourages restaurants to highlight what makes them truly special with a price-fixed menu at either $10, $25 or $35.
+Downtown Kalamazoo Restaurant Week encourages eateries to highlight what makes them truly special with a price-fixed menu at either $10, $25 or $35.
 The intent is for more innovative pairings, affordable food options, and the chance to hop from place to place given the $10 option.
 Restaurants expected to participate include: 600 Kitchen & Bar, Food Dance, Fuze, Kelvin & Co., The Wine Loft, and Zazios.

 Traverse City (February 24 – March 2)